nir/jupylet/docs/programmers_reference_guide/appendices.rst

 frequency sweeping and how to code the computer to control all of the synthesizer's parameters dynamically.

-It was recently included in `IEEE Chip Hall of Fame <https://spectrum.ieee.org/tech-history/silicon-revolution/chip-hall-of-fame-mos-technology-6581>`_ and nearly 40 years later it still has a following of fans.
+It was recently included in `IEEE Spectrum Chip Hall of Fame <https://spectrum.ieee.org/tech-history/silicon-revolution/chip-hall-of-fame-mos-technology-6581>`_ and nearly 40 years later it still has a following of fans.